bobb34/QST/README.md

 Import questions and answers (including images) in your word .docs.

-Import Moodle XML questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
+Export/Import Moodle XML questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers.

 Import IMS QTI 2/3 questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers.